Edward William Purvis: Career in Hawaii

 Purvis settled in Honolulu around 1879.
 On August 26, 1882, he was created a major in the Hawaiian military and appointed as military instructor.
 He was also appointed as King Kalākaua's Vice-Chamberlain under Chamberlain Charles Hastings Judd.
 In 1882 he served as acting chamberlain during Judd's trip to Europe and was appointed as a member of the King's Staff with the rank of colonel on December 23, 1884.
-By the end of August 1886, he had resigned the office of vice chamberlain after his superior Judd was dismissed from his post and asked to resign by the king at the instigation of the newly appointed prime minister, Walter M. Gibson, and the cabinet ministers.
+By the end of August 1886, he had resigned the office of vice chamberlain after his superior Judd was dismissed from his post.
+Purvis had been asked to resign by the king at the instigation of the newly appointed prime minister, Walter M. Gibson, and the cabinet ministers.

 Between 1886 and 1887 Purvis attempted to undermine the Gibson administration.
 He was alleged to be the author or co-author, along with Alatau T. Atkinson, of The Grand Duke of Gynbergdrinkenstein and the Gynberg Ballad, two anonymous political satires that parodied the corruption of the Hawaiian court and mocked Kalākaua, Gibson, and other people in their inner circle.
 According to Ralph Simpson Kuykendall, these were "a satirical take-off on various features and incidents of the Kalakaua–Gibson regime" used "to convince the public that the administration of the kingdom was not only corrupt and unworthy of trust, but also ridiculous".
 To the annoyance of the government, these two pamphlets were widely circulated in Honolulu and even sent to London by the British ambassador to Hawaii.
 These works and other factors including the Aki opium scandal and the failed attempt to form a Polynesian Confederacy contributed to the demise of the Gibson administration and the passage of the Bayonet Constitution of 1887, which severely limited the power of the king.

 Purvis made many friends among Hawaii's Portuguese immigrant community and became an expert player of the machete (otherwise known as the cavaquinho).
 Thus, it is popularly believed that the Hawaiian musical instrument, the ukulele (an adaption of these Portuguese instruments), was named for Purvis, as the term can be translated as "jumping flea" – a nickname of the small, excitable, and quick-fingered Purvis.
 Modern scholarship has cast doubt on this popular legend, though.
 According to historians John King and Jim Tranquada, "it is unlikely that the nickname of a man who sought to undermine the king in the months prior to the imposition of the Bayonet Constitution of 1887 would have been applied to an instrument favored by native Hawaiians".